network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/index.md

 ### Before you start

-**1.** Navigate to your `~/containerlab` directory and pull the latest updates from the repository with `git pull origin main` and if you don't have the repo cloned yet visit Getting Started.
+**1.** Navigate to your `~/containerlab` directory and pull the latest updates from the repository with `git pull origin main`.
+If you don't have the repo cloned yet visit Getting Started.
 **2.** If you have SecureCRT make sure to upload the .xml file included in the repo for SSH sessions and commands.
 **3.** The Docker management subnet for these labs is `172.20.25.0/24`.
 To make SSH work: